attilammagyar/toys/llm-vs-dsp-programming/README.md

 > to keep aliasing to a minimum while keeping the algorithm real-time
 > friendly.

-This basically recreated the filter based solution, but with using [SciPy](https://scipy.org/)'s filtering functions instead of the manual loop.
+This basically recreated the pre-filter solution, but with using [SciPy](https://scipy.org/)'s filtering functions instead of a manual loop.

 <img src="https://attilammagyar.github.io/toys/llm-vs-dsp-programming/sound-chatgpt4o-c2p1.png" alt="Anti-aliasing with a  low-pass filter before the waveshaper, attempt 2." />